Scientific Name

 Description

-Echeveria affinis is an attractive succulent that forms dense short-stemmed rosettes of thick fleshy pointed leaves.
-The rosettes grow up to 6 inches (15 cm) in diameter.
-Leaves are brownish-olive and yellowish-green at the base.
-They are somewhat upcurved above the middle, up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.
-Flowers are bright red, star-shaped, and appear in clusters on upright stems during the summer.
+Echeveria affinis is an attractive succulent that forms dense, short-stemmed rosettes of thick, fleshy, pointed leaves.
+The rosettes can grow up to 6 inches (15 cm) in diameter.
+The leaves are brownish-olive and yellowish-green at the base.
+They are somewhat upcurved above the middle, measuring up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.

 Hardiness